geotools/geotools/docs/user/library/main/data.rst

   In a similar fashion a FeatureSource is wrapped around the provided collection.

-  There are optimised implementations for:
+  There are optimized implementations for:

   * ListFeatureCollection
   * SpatialIndexFeatureCollection